• Overview

 A little to the North of the White Desert, the Black Desert is closer to Bahariya than Farafra;

-Day 3: Deir al Haggar and Qasr, Dakhla
+Day 3: Deir al Haggar - Qasr, Dakhla

 Deir el-Hagar, the ‘Monastery of Stone’, is a sandstone temple on the western edge of Dakhla Oasis, about 10km from el-Qasr in the desert to the south of the cultivation.
 In ancient times it was known as the ‘Place of Coming Home’, or ‘Set-whe’.